Originally published 24/10/2020

 Learn more: What every great broker does every day

-Perhaps the only certainty at the moment is that the days of low interest rates are over, and the market is going through something of an adjustment following shocks such as the cost of living crisis and September’s Mini Budget.
+Perhaps the only certainty at the moment is that the days of low interest rates are over, at least for now, and that the market is adjusting to the situation.

 Many borrowers won’t have experience of navigating this environment, and even if this is new to you on a professional level, you have the training and expertise to help point your clients in the right direction.